Le-foucheur/Typst-VarTable/tabvar.typ

 /// ```
 ///
 /// - domain (array): values taken by the variable \
-/// for example if your funtion changes sign or reaches a max/min for $x in {0,1,2,3}$ \
+/// for example if your funtions changes sign or reaches a max/min for $x in {0,1,2,3}$ \
 /// you should write this :
 /// ```typst
 /// domain: ($0$, $1$, $2$, $3$)